Advanced Neurological Care

 - Aiken Regional Medical Centers is Certified by The Joint Commission as a Primary Stroke Center.
 This special achievement recognizes centers that meet national standards for advanced stroke care, established by The Joint Commission in collaboration with the American Stroke Association® and the American Heart Association®.

-- The hospital has been awarded straight ‘A’ grades five times in a row from The Leapfrog Group’s Fall 2018 - Fall 2020 Hospital Safety Grades.
+- The hospital has been awarded straight ‘A’ grades six times in a row from The Leapfrog Group’s Fall 2018 - Spring 2021 Hospital Safety Grades.
 This national distinction recognizes Aiken Regional Medical Centers high achievements in protecting patients from harm and providing safer healthcare.

 - Aiken Regional Medical Centers has also received the 2020 Get with the Guidelines® Stroke Gold Plus, Target: Stroke Honor Roll Elite Award from the American Heart Association/American Stroke Association and 2020 Mission: Lifeline® Bronze Award from the American Heart Association.
 These awards recognize the hospital’s exceptional achievement of treating 85 percent or higher of stroke patients for two years, according to advanced standards of stroke care.